aviadpinis/create_rosbag_from_popup_slam/README.md

 ## create rosbag for popup slam:
 https://github.com/shichaoy/pop_up_slam

+This is code work with:
+* Python 2.7
+* ROS Melodic
+* Ubuntu 18.04
+* Opencv 2/3.
+Create or use existing a ros workspace.

-## it's possible create rosbag from images ot videos:
+## it's possible create rosbag from images or videos:
 * Parameters:
 1. path for images/video.
 2. out file rosbag.